Top 5 Reasons Why Expats Are Flocking to UAE Real Estate

 3. Absence of Annual Property Taxes

-• Similarly, in France, homeowners are liable for the taxe foncière, a recurring property tax.
+• In a similar manner, homeowners in France are responsible for paying the taxe foncière, which is a continuously collected property tax.

 4. Low Value Added Tax (VAT) at 5% - Often Exempt for Residential Properties

-• VAT may only apply to newly constructed properties, and even then, the 5% rate is significantly lower than the standard 20% VAT prevalent in many European nations.
+• Even for newly built houses, the 5% rate is far lower, than the typical 20% VAT seen in many European countries.

 5. Unrestricted Repatriation of Profits